BethSpornitz/ml01/notebooks/midterm/peer_review.md

-I think I am the first one submitting so I cannot do a peer review right now.
-I will follow up later when more people have posted.
+I think the one classmate who has already posted may have had a technical glitch because I can only see about the first 1/4 of their notebook.
+I didn't want to do a peer review on that just in case it is some sort of a glitch on MY side.
+I will update this when another student posts.